BogdanSch/RoShop/wp-content/plugins/woo-product-filter/readme.txt

 C) VIA WORDPRESS REPOSITORY
 Navigate to admin panel => Plugins => Add new
-Type \" WooCommerce Filter Plugin by Woobewoo"\ in the search field Choose our plugin from the list and click \"Install\" Wait until you get the notification installation went successfully Press Activate button
+Type \" WooCommerce Filter Plugin by WBW"\ in the search field Choose our plugin from the list and click \"Install\" Wait until you get the notification installation went successfully Press Activate button